mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

 Who cares about the :program:`terminal` anyways, are you like 100 years old or something?
 -----------------------------------------------------------------------------------------

-Basides the uninteded upside that if you're typing into a terminal fast enough with a black hoodie you're cosplaying `Mr. Robot <https://www.imdb.com/title/tt4158110/>`_ at a very low cost, there wouldn't be another way to make a tutorial like this within the current age of the Universe without relying on Ubuntu's :program:`terminal`.
+Besides the unintended upside that if you're typing into a terminal fast enough with a black hoodie you're cosplaying `Mr. Robot <https://www.imdb.com/title/tt4158110/>`_ at a very low cost, there wouldn't be another way to make a tutorial like this within the current age of the Universe without relying on Ubuntu's :program:`terminal`.

 :abbr:`GUIs (Graphical User Interfaces)` change faster than long tutorials like this one can keep up with and :program:`terminal`